Why Is My Ferret Anemic? What Causes The Anemia And What Can Be Done

 Kidney Failure:

-When a pet’s kidneys fail, they loose the ability to produce erythropoetin which is necessary for blood formation.
+When a pet’s kidneys fail, they lose the ability to produce erythropoetin which is necessary for blood formation.
 In kidney (renal) failure, poisons also build up in the pet’s blood that prevent new blood cells from being formed (another form of aplastic anemia).
 Blood tests can quickly spot this problem.

 Other Cancers: